jflamy/jfirmata_experiment/diagrams/README.md

 8. Type the letters `Upload` and hit enter to run
 9. The browser will open a dialog asking for a serial port to open
    1. **Wait** for characters to appear in the bottom right area.
 Firmata is a binary protocol, so it is normal that the output is not completely legible.
 You should see the word "Firmata" with extra spaces.
-   2. Select the odd-numbered port (CNCB0)  that is the other member of the pair.
+   2. Click once to highlight the highest numbered port (CNCB0)  of the pair
    3. Click `Select`
-10. Launch the owlcms-firmata program and select the other port (CNCA0)
+10. Launch the owlcms-firmata program, pick your device and use the other port (CNCA0)

+Notes:

-You can stop and start the owlcms-firmata program, and use the start/stop device button.
+- You can stop and start the owlcms-firmata program, and use the start/stop device button.

-But if you stop the simulation, you must exit the browser, and start all over.
-You may also need to stop the com0com setup program and start it again.
+- But if you stop the simulation, you must exit the browser, and start all over.
+- The virtual port management by Chrome and Edge is not perfect.
+Sometimes the ports don't get freed, and you need to restart your computer in order to get a connection.